 The Most Scenic Villages on Everest Trek Route

 From the infamous Sherpa village with all necessary modern amenities to the secluded Phortse village, every village has its own essence.
-You will find a number of recreational centers, the Sherpa cultural museum, cafes, and restaurants in this small town.
+You will find several recreational centers, the Sherpa cultural museum, cafes, and restaurants in this small town.
 In fact, some of these villages also hold the stories of the successful first summiteers of Mount Everest.

-Go through to find more details about the most scenic villages on Everest Trek route.
+Go through to find more details about the most scenic villages on the Everest Trek route.

-8 Most Scenic Villages on the Everest Trek Trail
+8 Most Scenic Villages on Everest Trek Trail

 Namche Bazaar: The Heart of Everest